dcunited001/te-xel-io/app/posts/2015-02-01-bedbugs-the-worst-to-ever-happen-to-me.md

 #### [2013/6/22 - the view from my desk at Boulder Fuse](http://instagram.com/p/a8WCD0y5ah/?modal=true)

 So, I adopted a 48-hour sleep schedule.
 On alternating nights, I stayed awake at the Boulder Fuse's amazing office, fueling passion on my projects with adderal and countless packs of American Spirit.

+> However, today I'm proud to say that I haven't smoked a single cigarette in 14 months!

-I only made the trek home when it was necessary.
+So I only made the trek home when it was necessary.
 Sometimes, I passed out on the creekbed outside, during the day.
 When I returned home, I only reluctantly slept in my bed -- a pretty amazing mattress my friend had left in his place for me.
 Instead, I slept outside on the patio!

 > Wow, your place on Craigslist looks great!!
 You look pretty cool yourself.
 We could be great friends.
 You don't mind a few bedbugs do you?
 All you have to do is burn your furniture and clothes while you pay hundreds of dollars for a terminator to visit several times.
 Meanwhile, for months you infect all your friends and neighbors that live close by.
 No biggie, right?